 Chaired by Kathy Cox and John Cripps as members, has the primary responsibility for ensuring compliance with the AIM Rules for Companies concerning the disclosure of information.
 The Compliance Committee works closely with the Board to ensure that the Company’s Nominated Adviser is provided with any information it reasonably requests or requires in order that it may carry out its responsibilities under the AIM Rules.

 The Operations Committee

-Chaired by Richard Shearer with other senior management from across the business including, Sales, Finance and Operations as members.
+Chaired by Richard Shearer with other senior management, including Dr Joe Lyske, from across the business including, Sales, Finance and Operations as members.

 The Operations committee provides review, guidance and oversight for the operational areas of the business whilst providing strategic insight to operational processes and issues.

 The committee meets on a monthly basis to review the progress, updates and other issues arising during the month, and to provide feedback and suggestions to senior management.

 The Operations Committee in turn updates the Board on a monthly basis.

 The QCA has identified ten principles that focus on the pursuit of medium to long-term value for shareholders without stifling the entrepreneurial spirit in which the company was created.

 In order to adopt the QCA Code it is necessary for a company to apply the ten principles and also to publish certain related disclosures.
 Detailed below for each principle is a clear explanation of how the company applies the QCA Code (the corporate governance statement).
 The corporate governance statement is included on the Company’s website and in its annual report.

 1. Establish a strategy and business model which promote long-term value for shareholders